back to top links

 buttons styles

-We only use the blue (box) button when it is to complete an action on our website (for example: apply (including sign up for), pay for or report something – filling in an online form or editable PDF or Word doc)
+We only use the blue (box) button when it is to complete an action (for example: apply (including sign up for), pay for or report something – filling in an online form or editable PDF or Word doc)

 If it is a link to another page on our site or external site just have an underlined descriptive link.
 For example, GOV.UK has more information on how to challenge your council tax band (also if it is an external website set it to open in a new tab).